 Returning students must complete their course selection by the required date at the beginning of each year of study, or by the required date prior to semester two if they did not study in semester one.
-If students intend to take a break from study for one or two semesters, then this intention must be communicated to Student Services.
+If students intend to take a break from study for one or two semesters, then this intention must be communicated to your Campus Programme Advisor.